Business 479 Seminar: Las Vegas/Los Angeles Course

 Travel component:

 We will visit various casinos in Las Vegas, Hoover Dam, Mead Lake, Las Vegas Lake Development, Boulder City Nevada, Joshua Tree National Forrest Disneyland, Ventura, Santa Monica, Beverly Hills and Hollywood.
-We will stay for a week in Las Vegas spending time exploring the town with intentional assignments, and then discussing our observations.
-From Vegas we will go to Joshua Tree National Forrest to camp, making an excursion to the deserted remains of the hydro-engineering-unntaural-disaster-turned-failed-tourist-resort at Salton Sea.
-Then we will spend 5 days in Los Angeles visiting the fashion district, chamber of commerce, Hollywood, The Getty Museum, Venice Beach, Beverly Hills, visit with the city planner of Ventura California, businesspeople in LA, etc.
+We will stay for 5 days in Las Vegas spending time exploring the town with intentional assignments, and then discussing our observations.

 The Purpose of this course is to help us think about the ways in which business creates alternate realities (for example through media and advertising), and how these affect our society, values, and purpose for living.
 Once we realize the impact real estate development has on a city, we realize some of the important questions in urban planning including housing styles, community impact, and traffic congestion impact.
 Once we realize some of the water resource issues facing these cities, the relevant questions about the public resource issues facing these growing communities takes on an added meaning.
 Once we realize the financial impact of some of the new modes of businesses, we begin to see why businesses change over time (why the old vegas struggles in the face of the new super vegas casinos, etc).
 Among other things, the course should help students 1) become aware of how business changes the face of culture; 2) help students become aware of the way that commodification of values as a process has permeated our lives, from religion, relationships and traditions, to our food, clothing choices, and personal hygiene; 3) To examine how that consumerism as a way of life has affected American culture, transforming our work, leisure, family relationships, friendships, and even relationship with God.
 4) To think about these issues by reflecting on the concept of Hyperreality and how the construction of new paradigms through brand naming, marketing, economic development (out with the old, in with the new) and virtual worlds has created new (unrealistic?) expectations in our concepts of happiness, worth, and success.